-How do I manage domains for my landing pages?
+How to manage domains for my landing pages?

 Once you’re there, you can add, remove, and view the status of your domains.
 You can add as many domains as you need, and remove them according to your preferences.
-The Domains page also lets you know which domain you’ve assigned to a landing page, and how many landing pages live at that domain.
+The Landing page domains tab also lets you know which domain you’ve assigned to a landing page, and how many landing pages live at that domain.

 Here’s how it works: